franzbu/EnhancedSpaces.spoon/README.md

 To manually resize a window, hold your `modifier1` or `modifier2` down, then click the right mouse button in any part of the window and drag the window.

-To have the additional possibility of precisely resizing windows horizontally-only or vertically-only, 30 percent of the window (15 precent left and right of the middle of each border) is reserved for horizontal-only and vertical-only resizing.
+To have the additional possibility of precisely resizing windows horizontally-only or vertically-only, 30 percent of the window (15 precent left and right of the middle of each window border) is reserved for horizontal-only and vertical-only resizing.
 The size of this area can be adjusted; for more information see below.

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/demo1.gif" />